 Processes & Systems Risks:

 These risks have also been identified in the annual reports.

 External events Risks:

 The risks here have been identified in the annual reports.
-Exogenous (i.e. external) events – including theft, fire, flooding, terrorist attacks, etc – can be, at least partially, mitigated with a BCP [Business Continuity Plan]
+Exogenous (i.e. external) events – including theft, fire, flooding, terrorist attacks, etc – can be mostly addressed through our BCP [Business Continuity Plan].
+This is tested annually.